 Think before you dump any food scraps

 Remember that quote about all the food we throw away?
 You can save veggie scraps to make broth, any random small amounts of food can make a snack on another day, give the leftovers to your pet, or you can compost for a garden.

-Travel cups and bottles
+use reusable Travel cups and bottles

 I have one travel coffee cup and a large water bottle.
 My daughter also has a reusable water bottle that she takes to school.
 I try to stay away from plastic and stick with stainless steel, but that’s a personal choice.

 For water bottles, I really like Hydro Flask bottles because they have great quality, a good warranty, and good customer service.
 They are pricier than other water bottle brands though.
 Klean Kanteen is another great, more affordable option, and that’s what I use for my daughter.

 Buy in bulk

 I have not found a place to do that near me but I hear it’s gaining popularity.
 Things you can buy in bulk include dry foods, personal care products, office supplies, and cleaning supplies.

 I started using a safety razor 2 years ago and I can’t believe I waited so long!
-Not only is it better for the environment, they are so much better than regular razors, and you SAVE SO MUCH MONEY!
+Not only is it better for the environment, but they are also so much better than regular razors, and you SAVE SO MUCH MONEY!
 Seriously, these will last many, many years and replacement blades only cost around $0.20!
 20 cents!!!
 I couldn’t believe that when I saw it.
 I always hated spending $2-3 per replacement cartridge for crappy razors.

 My husband and I both use this safety razor.
-I also purchased a bag razor blade variety pack and we have used up maybe 20 in 2 years.
-So far I have saved over $200 by switching to a safety razor.
+I also purchased a bag razor blade variety pack and we have used up maybe 40 in 4 years.
+So far I have saved over $400 by switching to a safety razor.
 There is a bit of a learning curve but just read up a little before using one.

 This one might seem obvious but I have spoken to a lot of people who don’t recycle.
 Check with your local waste management to see what you can recycle in your curbside program.
 I used to think it was all glass, plastic, paper, and cans, but it’s not that simple.
 I was surprised to learn that grocery bags are NOT recyclable.